juxor/afaq/markdown/secH2.md

 tradition, the power of the party to ignore the wishes of the class it claims to represent is a fundamental ideological position.

-So remember, when Lenin or Trotsky argue for _"party dictatorship"_, the over- riding of the democratic decisions of the masses by the party, the elimination of workers factory committees in favour of appointed managers armed with _"dictatorial"_ power or when the Bolsheviks disbanded soviets with non- Bolshevik majorities, it is **anarchism** which is fundamentally _"anti- democratic"_!
+So remember, when Lenin or Trotsky argue for _"party dictatorship"_ , the over-riding of the democratic decisions of the masses by the party, the elimination of workers factory committees in favour of appointed managers armed with _"dictatorial"_ power or when the Bolsheviks disbanded soviets with non-Bolshevik majorities, it is **anarchism** which is fundamentally _"anti- democratic"_!
 All in all, that anyone can claim that anarchism is more _"anti- democratic"_ than Leninism is a joke.